flowerinthenight/holly/README.md

 ## Upload file

-I use this to upload executable(s) to add to `run.conf` but you can upload any file to any location using this command.
+I use this to upload additional tools/executables to add to `run.conf` but you can upload any file to any location using this command.

 ```
 n1.exe upload --file [any-file] --path [location/path-to-copy-the-file] --host [ip]